zalando/postgres-operator/docs/reference/cluster_manifest.md

 * **resources**
   Resource configuration for connection pooler deployment.

+* **deploymentAnnotations**
+  Custom annotations to set on the connection pooler deployment.

 ## Custom TLS certificates

 Those parameters are grouped under the `tls` top-level key.